LeonardoGentile/react-mobx-router5/README.md

   to avoid possible inconsistencies if the subcomponents are observers of `route` (**TODO**: This use case needs more study)
 - `routeNodeName`: the name of the route for the React component from where to re-render (route node)
 - `routes`: nested routes configuration array (with the extra `component` field for each route)
+- `errorMessage`: a string for custom message to display inside an `h1` in case of error during the component selection. *Optional*, **default: 'Something went wrong.'**
+- `errorStyle`: a style object to be applied to the `h1` error description. *Optional*, **default: {color: 'rgb(217, 83, 79)'**

+Notice that the RouteView component is internally wrapped with an [Error Boundary Component](https://reactjs.org/blog/2017/07/26/error-handling-in-react-16.html)  (introduced in react 16), this ensure that in case of exception while selecting the component to display the entire app won't crash and an error message will be displayed instead.
+The error message is rendered inside an `h1`, it is customizabile using the `errorMessage` and `errorStyle` props passed to `routeView`.

 **Example**